When pregnancy tests actually work

 A practical pregnancy test timing example

-If ovulation likely happened on the 14th, an earliest test might fall a little later, while a more reliable result usually comes closer to the expected period date.
-That is why the page shows both dates instead of only one.
-The earlier date can be useful for planning, but the later date is usually better when you want a result you can trust more confidently.
+If ovulation likely happened on April 14, an early home test may be tempting around the days after possible implantation, but a more reliable result usually comes closer to the expected period date.
+That is why the result shows both dates instead of only one.